TicketsBot/docs/src/features/start-ticket-from-message.md

 ### Permission Level
 To limit usage of this functionality to staff members: visit the [web dashboard](/setup/dashboard.md), select your server, and take a look at the `Settings` page.

-You will see a dropdown menu labelled `Required Permission Level` under the `Start Ticket From Message Settings` heading.
+You will see a dropdown menu labelled `Required Permission Level` under the `Context Menu (Start Ticket Dropdown)` heading.
 Adjust the setting to your wish, and then press the `Submit` button.

 ![Context menu permission level](/img/context_menu_permission_level.webp)